robertlugg/easygui/documentation/_sources/links.txt

 easygui for Students
 --------------------
-Austrian elementary-school teacher `Horst Jens <http://members.chello.at/horst.jens/>`_ says:
+Austrian game-programming-for-children teacher `Horst JENS <http://spielend-programmieren.at>`_  says:

-  "I can proudly report that EasyGui is very popular with my students (game programming courses)."
+"I can proudly report that EasyGui is very popular with my students of all ages and one of the best ways to introduce young students to python in a short time."

 Horst and his students have made several videos showing their use of EasyGui: